-The Financial Planning Certificate prepares graduates to develop comprehensive financial plans for clients by applying knowledge and skills in a variety of personal financial planning areas, including taxes, investments, insurance, and retirement and estate planning.
-The certificate program is designed for individuals with a bachelor’s degree in any field who want to provide professional financial planning services.
+The Financial Planning Certificate prepares graduates to develop comprehensive financial plans for clients by applying knowledge and skills in a variety of personal financial planning areas, including taxes, investments, insurance, education, and retirement and estate planning.

 Graduates Are Prepared To